hari-krishna45/jenkins/README.md

 6. **Environment Variables**: Certain configuration values were parameterized using environment variables, providing flexibility and allowing for customization based on deployment environments.

 ## Infrastrcture
+**Infrastructure Provisioning with Terraform in AWS**:

+Using Terraform scripts, we've orchestrated the deployment of the following resources in AWS, ensuring a robust and scalable infrastructure for our Jenkins setup:

+1. **ECR (Elastic Container Registry)**: A centralized repository to store Docker images, facilitating seamless deployment and management of containerized applications in AWS ECS.

+2. **IAM Role**: An execution role specifically tailored for ECS service and task, granting necessary permissions for accessing AWS resources securely.

+3. **Key Pair**: A key pair for private and public key authentication, enabling secure login into EC2 agents by the Jenkins controller.

+4. **Security Groups**: Configured to enforce security measures for ECS tasks and slaves (EC2 agents), ensuring controlled access and protecting against unauthorized network traffic.
+Optionally, security groups may also be utilized for load balancers.

+5. **CloudWatch Logs**: A log group in Amazon CloudWatch to store ECS task logs, facilitating monitoring, troubleshooting, and analysis of application logs.

+6. **EFS (Elastic File System)**: Utilized for data persistence, ensuring that data remains intact even in the event of task failure.
+This enhances reliability and ensures seamless recovery in case of failures.

+7. **IAM USER**: An IAM user is created to connect to AWS and manage the creation of new agents as EC2 instances.
+This user is granted appropriate permissions to interact with AWS services programmatically, facilitating the dynamic provisioning of EC2 instances as Jenkins agents.

+8. **ECS Cluster**: Instead of relying on the default cluster, we've created a dedicated ECS cluster specifically for Jenkins, providing isolation and better resource management.

+9. **ECS Service**: The Jenkins container runs within an ECS service, ensuring high availability, scalability, and automated management of container instances.

+10. **Alarms**: CloudWatch alarms configured to trigger alerts when CPU utilization reaches certain threshold values, enabling proactive monitoring and mitigation of performance issues.

+11. **Load Balancer (Optional)**: Optionally, a load balancer may be provisioned to distribute incoming traffic across ECS container instances, improving performance, availability, and fault tolerance.

+12. **Local Provisioners**: Used to build and push Docker images to ECR before ECS deployment, ensuring that the latest version of the image is available for deployment.

+**Notes and Instructions:**